skytreader/felinium/readme.markdown

 What happens when the selector applies to more than one element?
 [You can locate via CSS selectors](https://www.kalibrr.com/employers/signup) but it is still not as flexible as jQuery.
+You could use XPath but it is messy. jQuery is the best.
 See `multielement.py`.